PlainsightAI/openfilter/docs/observability-summary.md

 ## Overview

 We have successfully implemented a unified observability system for OpenFilter that provides safe, aggregated metrics without PII leakage.
-The system consolidates all telemetry and lineage functionality into a single, well-organized package.
+The system consolidates all telemetry and lineage functionality into a single, well-organized package with automatic histogram bucket generation and optional raw data export.

 ## Final Structure